ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Designer
 ********

-The ``Design`` subpackage provides for organizing geometry assemblies and synchronizes to a supporting Geometry service instance.
+In PyGeometry, the :class:`designer <ansys/geometry/core/designer>` subpackage is used to organize geometry assemblies and synchronize to a supporting Geometry service instance.

 Define the model
 ----------------